-Charalambos Vrasidas is Project coordinator and Senior Researcher for this study.
-Dr. Vrasidas is the founder and Executive Director of CARDET (www.cardet.org), an international non-profit organization based in Cyprus with partners from around the world.
-An innovator, lifelong learner and social entrepreneur, has more than 25 years of global experience in research, development, social justice, migration, policy, social innovation, education and e-learning.
-He has designed and implemented more than 200 projects in more than 30 countries.
-He is Professor of Learning Innovations & Policy and Associate Dean for e-learning at the University of Nicosia.
+Charalambos Vrasidas is the coordinator and senior scientist for this study.
+He is co-founder and Executive Director of CARDET, an international non-profit research and development organization based in Cyprus with partners from around the world.
+He is Professor of Learning Innovations & Policy and Associate Dean for elearning at the University of Nicosia.
+He serves on the Executive Committee of the International Council for Educational Media.
+During the last 25 years he coordinated more than 300 initiatives implemented in more than 40 countries.
+He leads large scale digital learning, social inclusion, and policy experiments around Europe.
 He is Editor-in-Chief for the scholarly journal Educational Media International.